soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 5, Thursday

+**Today's Progress**: Countdown function in Pomodoro Clock works!

+**Thoughts**: Interesting how numbers are handled.
+A number as a string data type stored in a variable seems to be automatically parsed to a number data type when the decrement operator is performed on it.

+### Day 2: January 4, Wednesday

+**Today's Progress**: Completed 2 Algorithms on FCC - "Sum All Odd Fibonacci Numbers" and "Sum All Primes."

+**Thoughts**: Learned a lot about the reduce method and recursion.

 ### Day 1: January 3, Tuesday

 **Today's Progress**: Completed 3 Algorithms on FCC.
 Continuing Pomodoro Clock project.

 **Thoughts**: I've been coding everyday for the past few weeks, so I feel even more encouraged that I can connect with others who are doing the same.

-### Day 2: January 4, Wednesday

-**Today's Progress**: Completed 2 Algorithms on FCC - "Sum All Odd Fibonacci Numbers" and "Sum All Primes."

-**Thoughts**: Learned a lot about the reduce method and recursion.